biovcnet/topic-R/README.md

 _Take home messages_
 * In Excel you are working on a single document and modifying it, while in R, the best practice when transforming data is to create a new object in R. This way you have traces of your previous table.
 This allows for a more reproducible product and reduces those errors that happen when you copy and paste cells in Excel.

+# Lesson 3
+### Title: Introduction to Tidyverse
+**Instructors**: Sarah Hu

+Goal: Continue learning how to manipulate data frames in R, but use the functions and syntax available through tidyverse.

+**Agenda**
+* Link to recorded intro to the lesson
+* Overview of data frames, matrices, and tibbles
+* Change column headers and reorder columns in base R
+* Repeat column renaming and reorder in tidyverse
+* Subset and filter data in base R, repeat in tidyverse
+* Wide vs. long format data
+* Separating (parsing) column header into multiple columns
+* Introduce ```mutate()``` and ```summarise()``` to calculate averages and relative abundance